Putting things right

 We will always do what we can to achieve a satisfactory resolution to your complaint.

-Even if you decide to refer your complaint to the Housing Ombudsman, we would still be very happy to continue to try and resolve your complaint in the meantime.
+Even if you decide to refer your complaint to the Housing Ombudsman, we would still be very happy to continue to try to resolve your complaint in the meantime.

 The Housing Ombudsman does not consider all complaints and you may need to refer your complaint to another body.

 Complaints about care services should be referred to the Local Government & Social Care Ombudsman (LGO) (www.lgo.org.uk; 0300 061 0614); or to the Care Quality Commission www.cqc.org.uk or 0300 0616161).

 Yes, we will arrange for someone to call you to discuss your complaint.